Disney Vacation Club

 Redweek.com is a major site listing all sorts of timeshare rentals.
 You can look at general lists of available rentals without charge, but to see any specifics or learn how to contact the owners, you’ll have to pay $14.99 for a 1-year site membership.
 Thanks to Kent and Joyce A for the suggestion.

-I personally would not rent DVC points from listings on eBay or Craigslist.
-I’m sure there are some legitimate owners offering rentals there, but unfortunately in my experience, both sites are rife with fraud these days.
+We personally would not rent DVC points from listings on eBay or Craigslist.
+We are sure there are some legitimate owners offering rentals there, but unfortunately in our experience, both sites are rife with fraud these days.

 If you are a DVC member and you’ve considered renting out your points but don’t have the extra time it takes to complete a rental, or if you just don’t want to handle the responsibility of the rental process, consider David’s Vacation Club Rentals.
 David can provide the guidance and the guests to make the rental process very easy and painless for you.